 Once parents have completed the on-line waitlist, Program Coordinators are notified of the request by e-mail.
-Program Coordinators review the oneHSN waitlist regularly and as opportunities to fulfill new applicants needs become available, families are contacted in order of application submission date and the ability to meet requested child care needs.
+Program Coordinators review the oneHSN waitlist regularly, and as spaces become available, they will contact families in order of application submission date, and the ability to meet the requested child care needs.
 Parents are welcome to call if they have questions, or to enquire about their status on the waitlist.
 Confidentiality is maintained at all times.